-The existing facilities at GOSH don’t offer enough dedicated rooms for the ophthalmology and audiology teams – staff are forced to move equipment around the corridors and adapt to spaces that aren’t designed for their specialist work.
+The facilities at GOSH didn’t offer enough dedicated rooms for the ophthalmology and audiology teams – staff were forced to move equipment around the corridors and adapt to spaces that aren’t designed for their specialist work.

 The complex tests staff carry out require children to be engaged, calm and co-operative, though the existing facilities can make it difficult for staff to gather the important information they need to assess, support or treat each child.

-Children and young people with hearing and sight loss, like 12-year-old Louis (pictured above), are the largest group of outpatients to visit GOSH, with around 8,000 patients seen each year.
+Children and young people with hearing and sight loss, like Beth and Iona (pictured above), are the largest group of outpatients to visit GOSH, with around 8,000 patients seen each year.
 These young patients have complex and rare conditions, and they may need to visit multiple specialists from many teams, including Audiology and Ophthalmology.

 The new centre

-Set to open in 2020, the new GOSH Sight and Sound Centre supported by Premier Inn will be the UK’s first dedicated facility for children with sight and hearing loss.
+The GOSH Sight and Sound Centre, supported by Premier Inn, is the UK’s first dedicated facility for children with sight and hearing loss.

-In one dedicated building, the centre will house specialist outpatient facilities for the Audiology and Ophthalmology departments, with a carefully designed layout that means children won't need to navigate confusing hospital corridors during their visit.
-It will include state-of-the-art soundproofed booths for hearing tests, an eye imaging suite, a dispensing opticians and other testing facilities.
+One dedicated building is now home to specialist outpatient facilities for the Audiology and Ophthalmology departments, with a carefully designed layout that means children don't need to navigate confusing hospital corridors during their visit.
+It includes state-of-the-art soundproofed booths for hearing tests, an eye imaging suite, a dispensing opticians and other testing facilities.

 Children with sight and hearing loss were involved in designing the centre, helping to create a welcoming, comfortable environment that is fully accessible and easy to navigate.
-Features include a new welcoming arrival zone, artworks with sensory elements and a garden with plants that children can touch and smell.
+Features include a new welcoming arrival zone, artworks with sensory elements and the Valentine Sensory Garden, with plants that children can touch and smell (pictured above).

-The carefully crafted interior aims to create a sense of homeliness, helping to relax children before, during and after their outpatient appointments.
+The carefully crafted interior creates a sense of homeliness, helping to relax children before, during and after their outpatient appointments.
 This will help clinical teams carry out sensitive hearing and sight tests more quickly and effectively, with the co-operation of the child.